 The World Health Organization recognizes about 30 medical problems, including arthritis, that can be helped by acupuncture treatment.
 The FDA also sees acupuncture needles as medical devices.

-The Acupuncturists, Dr. Robert Herbst and Dr. Landon Agoado, serve the communities of Margate, Coconut Creek, Coral Springs, Tamarac, Parkland, Deerfield Beach, and West Boca and have been successfully treating arthritis in their clinic for many years.
+The Acupuncturists, Dr. Robert Herbst and Dr. Landon Agoado, have experience and success treating arthritis in its many forms.
+They proudly serve the communities of Margate, Coconut Creek, Coral Springs, Tamarac, Parkland, Deerfield Beach, and West Boca and have been successfully treating arthritis in their clinic for many years.
 They want to help you get out of pain too.
-Take advantage of free consultations offered daily.
+Take advantage of their expertise, get started today!

 - Rheumatology in Chinese Medicine, 2002.
 By G. Guillaume & M. Chieu

 - Chinese Herbal Medicine: Formulas and Strategies, 1990.
 By Dan Bensky & Randall Barolet